 How fast does your Web site download?

 Google announced that it determines site rankings, in part, by download speed.
-That was the message in April 2010.
+That was the message back in April, 2010.

 “We mentioned site speed as early as last year, and you can watch this video from February where I pointed out that we still put much more weight on factors like relevance, topicality, reputation, value-add, etc. — all the factors that you probably think about all the time,” wrote Google software engineer Matt Cutts in a recent blog.